-In FY2012, Louisiana and Alabama conducted vertical longline sampling for reef fish.
+In FY2013, Louisiana and Alabama conducted vertical longline sampling for reef fish.
 In Alabama, a total of 12 grids are fished per survey.
-Vertical longline reels are randomly baited with either Atlantic mackerel or squid.
-Soak time is five minutes.
+Vertical longline reels are baited with Atlantic mackerel and are fished for five minutes.
 Fish may be retained and processed for age and fecundity.
 All fish are sacrificed for otoliths at stations deeper than 60 m.
 In water depth less than 60 m, stations may be assigned as tag and release or collection sites.
-Eighty-one stations were completed in March, May, and August 2012 off Alabama.

-In Louisiana, the sampling frame is subdivided into 3 sampling blocks based on depth between 89 degrees longitude and 91 degrees longitude, with the water depth ranging from 60 to 360 feet.
+In Louisiana, the sampling frame is subdivided into three sampling blocks based on depth between 89 degrees longitude and 91 degrees longitude, with the water depth ranging from 60 to 360 feet.
 Each block is sampled quarterly in a rotation.
-Within these sampling blocks there is a possibility of randomly selecting 40 different corridors within the block.
+Within these sampling blocks, there is a possibility of randomly selecting 40 different corridors within the block.
 The actual sites are randomly selected within the corridor boundary and sampled at the chief scientist's discretion.
 The sites roughly consist of artificial reefs, natural bottom, and petroleum production platforms.
-During FY2012, Louisiana sampled 75 stations in July and September.